Board Policies

 2.4 Financial Condition and Activities

 The Chancellor shall ensure that the District (A) is in compliance with Local, State, and Federal laws and (B) does not risk fiscal jeopardy.
-The Chancellor shall not allow a material deviation of actual expenditures from the Board's outcomes priorities.
+The Chancellor shall not allow a material deviation of actual expenditures from the Board's priorities.

 AMENDED June 28, 2022, Governing Board Meeting